Configure the Traffic Nodes in an Atlas Cluster

 - Go to /login > Management > Cluster.

-- Look at the Cluster :: Traffic Nodes section.
+- Navigate to the Traffic Nodes section.

 - Click Add New Traffic Node.